China–Myanmar relations: Military relations

-China and Russia once vetoed a U.N.
-Security Council resolution designed to punish Myanmar.
-In recent years, China has shown a lack of willingness to back the Burmese government and has attempted to stabilize the political situation in Myanmar.
+In recent years, China has shown a lack of willingness to back the Burmese government and has attempted to mediate the political situation in Myanmar.
+China is the primary supplier of weapons and the principal trading partner for many of Myanmar's ethnic armed organisations, including those fighting the military junta.
+This allows the Chinese government to maintain leverage over various actors and hedge its bets in case the military collapses.
+Myanmar's protracted civil war has weakened and divided the country, which has enabled China to exert its influence and achieve its strategic goals, bringing the country into its sphere of influence after a decade of economic and political liberalisation.
+China actively works to prevent cooperation among resistance forces, particularly those along its border, to maintain its leverage and prevent the emergence of a strong, unified opposition that could challenge its interests.

 In recent years, Myanmar has moved to develop strategic and commercial relations with India, with which it shares a long land border and the Bay of Bengal.
 Increasing trade and military cooperation with India and developing bilateral relations with Japan and within the Association of South East Asian Nations (ASEAN) shows a shift in Myanmar's foreign policy to avoid excessive dependence on China.
 However, by 2018 India's involvement in Myanmar was still limited compared to China's political and economic influence in the country.

+Wa State

+The autonomous polity of Wa State within Myanmar's borders, is a strategic issue.
+In China's analysis, Wa Region could be a buffer zone for disorders including drug trafficking, but only to the extent that Wa State contains instead of amplifies such risks.
+A strong Wa Region may also be helpful to China in its dealings with Myanmar, but not if actual fighting disturbs Belt and Road Initiative projects in the area.

+To curb drug trafficking risks, Chinese agencies including the Chinese Border Police, People's Armed Police, Public Security, and the People's Liberation Army have at times been involved in joint border drug enforcement operations.

+To address disease risks, China has provided training and medical equipment to the Wa Health Department.

-Diplomatic Missions
+Diplomatic missions

 The Myanmar embassy in China is located in Beijing, whilst the Chinese embassy in Myanmar is located in Yangon.
 Myanmar also maintains consulates in Hong Kong, Kunming and Nanning.
 China maintains a consulate in Mandalay.

-The current Chinese ambassador to Myanmar is Chen Hai.
+The current Chinese ambassador to Myanmar is Ma Jia since 12 August 2024.
 The last ambassador from Myanmar to China was Myo Thant Pe, who served from 2019 until his sudden death in August 2022 while in Yunnan province.
-Neither the State Administration Council nor the National Unity Government of Myanmar have designated a replacement.
+He was replaced by Tin Maung Swe since 11 November 2022.